-- a) the standard addresses mature technology or practices, and as a result, is not likely to require revision; and - b) the standard is other than safety or health related; and - c) the standard currently holds the status of American National Standard and has been reaffirmed at least once; and - d) at least ten years have passed since the approval or last revision of the standard as an ANS; and - e) the standard is required for use in connection with existing implementations or for reference purposes.
+- a) the standard addresses mature technology or practices, and as a result, is not likely to require revision; and - b) the standard is other than safety or health related; and - the standard currently holds the status of American National Standard and has been reaffirmed at least once; and - d) at least ten years have passed since the approval or last revision of the standard as an ANS; and - e) the standard is required for use in connection with existing implementations or for reference purposes.

 The due process and consensus requirements defined herein apply to the decision to maintain an ANS under the stabilized maintenance option.
-A developer who wishes to maintain one or more ANS under the stabilized maintenance option shall include a provision or notification to this effect in its accredited procedures on a 10-year cycle.
+A developer who wishes to maintain one or more ANS under the stabilized maintenance option shall include a provision or notification to this effect in its accredited procedures

+An ANS maintained under the stabilized maintenance option is not required to be revised or reaffirmed on a routine 5-year cycle; however, it shall be subject to review of such status by the sponsoring standards developer on a 10-year cycle.
 If it is determined in connection with this review that the standard shall continue to be maintained under the stabilized maintenance option and as such does not require revision or withdrawal, then this shall be communicated to ANSI by the standards developer and a related announcement shall be made in Standards Action.
 Notification to ANSI shall be accomplished via the submittal of an informational announcement if the standard will continue to be maintained under the stabilized maintenance option or will be withdrawn, or via a PINS, if the standard will be revised.